The 19th Century Music Salon Experience

 An Intimate Evening of Music and Company

-Programmes combine solo and chamber works by the great masters with newly composed music by contemporary composers, all firmly rooted tonal classical music tradition.
+Programmes combine solo and chamber works by the great masters of the past with newly composed music by contemporary composers, all firmly rooted in tonal classical music tradition, fostering continuity between heritage and living creativity.

 A key aim of the series is to bring nationally and internationally acclaimed performers on historic keyboard instruments, as well as outstanding modern-day composers — giving audiences the opportunity to experience classical music as it would have been heard in a 19th-century salon.